skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 When quoting someone in a blog post or other publication, use the present tense.

-* “Working with Skylight has been a great experience,” says Jamie Smith.
+“Working with Skylight has been a great experience,” says Jamie Smith.
+{: .example }

 ### Schools